 Now that you know your MHR you need to apply it to your training schedule.

 If you have no idea how a training schedule works just keep this in mind - if you want to improve your running then you need to do different running workouts - you need to include slow runs, fast runs, interval runs and lactate threshold runs.
 These different types of training will be divided in a specific manner on a schedule so, after some time, you can smash your sub-2h half marathon goal!
+Click here to read more about interval running and lactate threshold.

 This is usually done by a running coach so it might get confusing!
 (Don’t get discouraged though, leave a reply below if you have any questions, I’ll be happy to help out)